Edward Burleson: Political service

 On account of his military credentials, Burleson was elected to the Texas Senate in September 1838, as a local representative for Bastrop, Gonzales, and Fayette Counties.

-He served as Vice-President of the Republic of Texas in President Sam Houston's second term from 1841 to 1844.
-He was a Presidential candidate in the Texas Presidential election of 1844, but he was defeated by Anson Jones.
+He served as vice-president of the Republic of Texas in President Sam Houston's second term from 1841 to 1844.
+He was a presidential candidate in the Texas presidential election of 1844, but he was defeated by Anson Jones.

-Although he served under Sam Houston, the two despised each other.
+Burleson served under Sam Houston, and they did not get along very well.
+Burleson and Houston notably disagreed on many things; These included matters such as Indian policy, in which Burleson did not approve of Houston's attachment to the Cherokee.
+Houston thought so much of the Cherokee due to his friendship with their leader, Chief Bowl.
+This came to a head when Chief Bowl was killed; Burleson sent Chief Bowl's hat, which was a gift from Houston, to Houston, which enraged him.
+Not only this, but Burleson also did not support Houston's desire for an attack on Mexico.
+They did, however, professionally cooperate during Burleson's vice presidency under Houston.

 Burleson was also involved in the Mexican–American War (1846–1848), after Texas was annexed by the U.S.

 The location of his grave is in what later became the Texas State Cemetery, in Austin.

 Private life

-Edward was the son of James B. Burleson, a company captain in the volunteer American army in the War of 1812 and later a participant in the Texas Revolution, as a Captain under his son's command.
-Edward learned of life in the field as an aide to his father, who could neither read nor write.
-Aaron Burleson, his grandfather, had fought as a minuteman in the Revolutionary War.
-He was a second cousin of Baylor University president Rufus Columbus Burleson.

-Edward married Sarah Griffen Owen on April 25, 1816, in Madison County, Alabama.
+Edward Burleson married Sarah Griffen Owen on April 25, 1816, in Madison County, Alabama.

 In May 1830, Burleson arrived at San Felipe de Austin as a prospective settler.
 After scouting the land around the upper Colorado River, Burleson submitted an application to be a colonist.
 He then returned to Tennessee, where the rest of his family was living at the time, and brought them to Texas.
 Upon their arrival, Burleson and his family settled near the fledgling community of Bastrop.
 In the ensuing years, Burleson would become heavily involved with local affairs affecting Bastrop, Gonzales, and Fayette Counties, as he was elected to the Texas Senate in September 1838.